1.3 National youth strategy

 The “State Strategy for Youth for 2003-2012” (Strategia Państwa dla Młodzieży na lata 2003-2012) (Strategy) prepared before Poland’s accession to the EU remains the only document determining the development and directions of Polish youth policy.
 The Strategy emphasises the links that exist between youth policy and legal regulations concerning education, social welfare, national defence, employment and combating unemployment, children’s living conditions in families, healthcare, as well as prevention of crime, drug addiction and alcohol abuse.

 When the “State Strategy for Youth for 2003-2012” ceased to apply, no new national strategy regulating Polish youth policy issues was created.
 The authors of the “Governmental Programme for Young People’s Social Engagement for 2015-2016 Active Youth” (Rządowy Program Aktywności Społecznej Młodzieży na lata 2015-2016.
 Aktywna Młodzież) emphasised the importance of preparing a governmental document defining youth policy.
 “Laying down the strategic foundation for the implementation of youth policy” seems of paramount importance.

-It is worth emphasising that despite the absence of a youth act, youth policy is more and more frequently regulated at regional and local levels.
+It is worth emphasising that despite the absence of a youth act (and of a youth policy act), youth policy is more and more frequently regulated at regional and local levels.
 Local strategies (or other documents) targeting young people are present at various levels of local governments (province, district, commune).
 Examples of programs and strategies for youth adopted at the local government level include:

 - “Policy for Young People of the City of Poznań for 2019-2025” (Polityka dla Ludzi Młodych Miasta Poznania na lata 2019-2025), adopted on 16 October 2018),